hamoudydev/dearborn-directory/content/submit.md

 # Grow your business by submitting it to directory x.

-Submit your startup to the Minted directory to showcase your business to a growing community of founders, developers, and entrepreneurs.
+Submit your startup to the Dearborn Directory to showcase your business to a growing community of founders, developers, and entrepreneurs.
 - directory x gets **+100** visitors each month.
 - directory x gets **10** unique visitors each month.